Benchmarking Unsupervised Object Representations for Video Sequences: Results

-\textbf{VOR}. \textsc{TBA} is not applicable to VOR due to the dynamic background which cannot be resolved using background subtraction. \textsc{ViMON} and \textsc{OP3} show similarly good performance on detection (MD) and segmentation (MOTP), while \textsc{ViMON} outperforms \textsc{OP3} on the tracking metrics MOTA and MT, showing that \textsc{ViMON} handles camera motion and 3D scenes well. \textsc{OP3} accumulates a high number of false positives leading to a low MOTA on VOR due to the splitting of objects into multiple masks and randomly segmenting small parts of the background.
+\textbf{VOR}. \textsc{TBA} is not applicable to VOR due to the dynamic background which cannot be resolved using background subtraction. \textsc{ViMON} and \textsc{OP3} show similarly good performance on detection (MD) and segmentation (MOTP), while \textsc{ViMON} outperforms \textsc{OP3} on the tracking metrics MOTA and MT. \textsc{OP3} accumulates a high number of false positives leading to a low MOTA due to the splitting of objects into multiple masks as well as randomly segmenting small parts of the background (\figref{fig:op3_vor_fail}).
+In contrast, \textsc{SCALOR} has almost no false positives or ID switches, but accumulates a high number of misses leading to a poor MOTA.
+It often segments two objects as one that are occluding each other in the first frame, which is common in VOR due to the geometry of its scenes (\figref{scalor_vor_rand}, last row).

-\textbf{VMDS}. \textsc{OP3} outperforms the other models on VMDS, on which \textsc{TBA} performs poorly.
+\textbf{VMDS}. \textsc{OP3} outperforms the other models on VMDS, on which \textsc{TBA} performs poorly, followed by \textsc{SCALOR}, which again accumulates a high number of misses.
 We will analyze the models on VMDS qualitatively and quantitatively in more detail in the following.